 - filtered water

 - Carefully fasten the lids and rings.
 Fill your pressure canner with water as indicated by the manufacturer's instructions.

-Move the filled jars to the canner and fasten the lid to the canner.
+- Move the filled jars to the canner and fasten the lid to the canner.
 Turn the heat on high under the canner and allow the canner to heat up until the top begins to steam out.
 Set a timer to allow the canner to steam out for ten minutes.

-Once ten minutes have passed, place the weight on the canner and allow the pressure to begin to build in the canner.
+- Once ten minutes have passed, place the weight on the canner and allow the pressure to begin to build in the canner.
 Let the pressure build to 10 pounds (15 pounds if your elevation is above 6500 feet).
 Process at this pressure for 90 minutes for quarts or 75 minutes for pints.

 Only when the canner's pressure has completely come down to zero should you remove the weight.
 The jars can then be lifted carefully from the canner and placed on a towel to cool and dry.

-Leave jars to cool completely (and seal!) before moving.
+- Leave jars to cool completely (and seal!) before moving.
 Remove the rings before storing in a cool, dry place.
 Use as you would canned beans from the grocery store.

 Note for the lectin-free crowd: Pressure canning dried beans is recommended for reducing the lectins in beans.
-This method of canning dried beans fits with what Dr. Gundry suggests in The Plant Paradox.
+This method of canning beans fits with what Dr. Gundry suggests in The Plant Paradox.